rasmusRokoko/rokoko-studio-live-blender/README.md

-# Rokoko Studio Live Plugin for Blender
+<h2 align="center"> Rokoko Studio Live plugin for Blender</h1>

-This plugin lets you stream your animation data from Rokoko Studio directly into Blender.
+This plugin let's you stream animation data from Rokoko Studio into Blender to preview and work with all your motion capture data easily and intuitively.
 It also allows you to easily record and retarget animations.

+It supports the following types of data:
+* Up to five actors that can all include both body, face (52 blendshapes) and finger data at the same time.
+* Camera data
+* Props data

+Blender versions supported: ??

+Rokoko Studio version supported: 1.18.0b

+Blender Demo project including a character already set up for live streaming from Rokoko Studio:
+(demo project link)

 ### Requirements
  - Blender **2.80** or higher